haberdashPI/german_track/_research/plans.md

 ## plans

-- unpack merve's steps for a single subject, why is it different than mine?
+nitpicks:
+- set scales (0.5 - 1 mostly)
+- change y axis labels for neuarl data near/far
 - look at stripes for early late
-- set scales (0.5 - 1 mostly)
 - focus on angle for the buildup curve (don't need hit rate)
 - include angle in fig 4 (fig 3 data)
 - maybe a difference between neuarl

-- change y axis for neuarl data near/far
+analysis:
+- unpack merve's steps for a single subject, why is it different than mine?
 - look into null model for late/spatial early/late condition

 ## new figure changes